Join the Alumni Association!

-Mike Flynn is a Grammy nominated producer/songwriter and the current Head of A&R at Epic Records.
+Mike Flynn is a Grammy nominated producer/songwriter and senior vice president of A&R and staff producer for the Capitol Music Group.
 He has worked with many successful artists such as The Fray, Sara Bareilles, Howie Day, Shakira, Incubus, Sean Kingston, The Script and more.
 He produced both of The Frays albums selling over 4 million records and 15 million singles.
-Mike has been working with Sony Music for 6 years and is now at an executive level where he is finding, developing and producing new talent.
+Prior to his appintment to Capitol, he was senior A&R executive at Epic Records.
 “At IU, I was able to acquire a hands on foundation and understanding of music production”.
-Mike accredits a large part of his success from the valuable knowledge and practice he obtained while studying in the Recording Arts Department.
+Mike credits a large part of his success from the valuable knowledge and practice he obtained while studying in the Recording Arts Department.

 Jesse McQuarters, BSOF 2003

 "Being in the midst of an internationally renowned music school provided an incomparable education that was a rock-solid foundation for my career as a producer and audio engineer for WFMT (Chicago) and internationally syndicated programming broadcast by the WFMT Radio Network.
 Between the hands-on experience working in the studios, knowledgable instruction from the exceptional faculty, and extensive opportunities to work outside the classroom, I have always felt well-prepared for even the most challenging work environment, and continue to use the skills I learned at IU every single day."
 Read Jesse's blog at Chicago Classical Music.org